EPA to exempt small business from greenhouse rule

 LOS ANGELES (Reuters) - The Obama administration moved on Wednesday to exempt small businesses from new industrial smokestack controls on emissions of carbon dioxide and other planet-warming greenhouse gases.

 The U.S. Environmental Protection Agency said its proposed greenhouse rule would require only large industrial facilities to install the most up-to-date emissions control equipment and energy-efficiency measures when they are built or modified.

 The regulations would apply to power plants, refineries and factories that emit at least 25,000 tonnes of greenhouse gas emissions a year.

 Businesses such as farms, restaurants and other smaller facilities would be excluded to avoid placing an undue strain on the economy, EPA Administrator Lisa Jackson said in announcing the proposal.

 "We have carefully targeted our efforts to exempt the vast majority of small and medium-sized businesses," Jackson said at a global climate conference in Los Angeles.
 "We know the corner coffee shop is no place to look for meaningful carbon reductions."

 She predicted that some business groups would "oppose this with everything they have," but she insisted the measure would withstand a court challenge.

 The new rules would take effect next spring, when the EPA is due to issue greenhouse gas regulations for cars and trucks in final form under the Clean Air Act.

-Absent EPA action to exempt small companies, new greenhouse permits for stationary sources would automatically be required for new industrial facilities of all sizes once Clean Air Act regulations for those pollutants are extended to cars.
+Absent the EPA's proposal to exempt small business, greenhouse permits would automatically be required for new industrial facilities large and small once clean air regulations for those pollutants are extended to automobiles.

-The EPA proposal was announced as Democrats in Capitol Hill unveiled a Senate bill aimed at reducing global warming pollutants, including provisions to place caps on the amount of carbon dioxide emissions from automotive and stationary sources.
+Jackson's proposal came as Democrats unveiled a Senate bill aimed at reducing global warming, including provisions to place caps on carbon emissions from transportation and stationary sources.